Welcome to my new website!

 A lot has happened since I last kept a website up to date.
 I went to school, graduated, and got a job doing some stuff that I find very interesting.
 For a less vague explanation check out my

 I’m currently working as the lead ML developer at the Alaska Fisheries Science Center’s Marine Mammal Lab.
-I develop models and methods for real time detection in classification in aerial surveys.
+I develop models and methods for real time detection and classification in aerial surveys.
 Infrared and color cameras are mounted on-board the plane and stream at ~3fps.
-The images collected are very large meaning achieving real time inference has been very challenging.
-Other major challenges I work on are related to the large amount of data collected, the complexity of combining different data sources in an ml workflow, and the issues that emerge with partially labeled or poorly labeled data.
+The images collected are very large meaning that achieving real time inference has been very challenging.
+Other major challenges I work on are related to the large amount of data collected, the complexity of combining different data sources in an ml workflow, the small size of animals in the images, and the issues that emerge with partially labeled or poorly labeled data.

 Some of the interesting directions we have taken or are experimenting with: